• The Formula

 Why Lenders Care

 Banks want to know loss absorption.
 Equity is the first buffer if assets shrink or earnings dip.
-High leverage with thin equity increases default risk.
+High leverage with thin equity increases default risk, which is why the SEC's guidance on financial statement analysis highlights leverage ratios as a key metric for evaluating business health.

 Debt-to-Equity vs. Debt Ratio